Fakhruddin Ali Ahmed, who was prepared to face the warth of the British trading community to defend the rights of labourers

-Dr. Fakhruddin Ali Ahmed, who was prepared to face the warth of the British trading community to defend the rights of labourers, was born in Delhi on 13 May, 1905.
+Dr. Fakhruddin Ali Ahmed, who was prepared to face the wrath of the British trading community to defend the rights of labourers, was born in Delhi on 13 May, 1905.

 His father was Colonel Jalnoor Ali, who opposed the discrimination shown by the British officials against the Indian officials in the Army.

-Ali Ahmed was graduated from Punjab University and studied law in England where he met Jawaharlal Nehru.
+He graduated from the Punjab University and studied law in England where he met Jawaharlal Nehru.

-He started his practice in 1923 as an advocate at Lahore and took membership in the Indian National Congress in 1931 to enter into the National Movement.
+Fakhruddin Ali Ahmed started his practice in 1923 as an advocate at Lahore.
+He later took membership in the Indian National Congress in 1931 to enter into the National Movement.
 He went to Gowhati, the present Capital of Assam, to look after his family estate.

 In Gowhathi he took up the key responsibilities of Assam branch of the Indian National Congress.
 He rejected the invitations by the Muslim League leaders and continued in the Congress only.